 - Additional training in RWI has been provided to staff and Teaching Assistants.
 School utilised a number of strategies to support reading provision.
-73% of disadvantaged pupils passed their Y1 Phonics Screening, comparted to 78% nationally.
-This is an increase of 8% compared to 2022. - All staff were provided with targeted CPD, focusing on further improving the quality first teaching, such as enhancing the use of Steps to Success and gamification. - Where pupils attended interventions, these were timetabled so that the pupils didn't miss quality first teaching in core subjects and also, were timetabled to ensure that all pupils got access to the wider curriculum.
-The interventions were shorter and more focussed. - School offered a number of enrichment opportunities, such as trips, workshops, After-School Clubs, Breakfast Club and Walking Bus, which have impacted the attendance of pupils and also, built upon the children's cultural capital.
-Children have visited places such as Harry Potter World, Pioneer Centre (residential), Wolverhampton Art Gallery, Places of Worship within the Local Area etc. - School utilised a wide range of strategies to support effective attendance and has a good relationship with the LA Attendance Officer. - Attendance, as at the end of the academic year, was 95.1% overall, which is above National Average. - Attendance remains a Key Issue within the new School Development Plan and will remain a key focus, as historically, attendance levels are at least in line with national, if not above. - Attainment of disadvantaged children showed that good quality teaching and targeted interventions has started to bridge the gap for many of our children.
-Throughout the year, school-led tutoring was provided.
-Summer 2023 data was pleasing for these children showing that any gaps between these children and their peers were closing. - Teachers have received a bespoke Computing Training Package to support the planning and delivery of Computing in Key Stage 1 and 2.
-This has been provided by an external company.
-Teachers' confidence in the teaching of Computing has improved and teaching of Computing is good with elements of outstanding practice. - The Learning Mentor supported pupils who required additional support. - The Deputy Head Teacher delivered specific coaching and mentoring packages to three members of staff to support and develop their practice focussing on quality first teaching for all.
-Whitgreave has developed a curriculum that is inclusive and challenging for all so that all children make good progress in all subjects.
+In 2024, 84% of disadvantaged pupils passed their Y1 Phonics Screening, compared to 79% nationally (2023). - All staff were provided with targeted CPD, focusing on further improving the quality first teaching, such as enhancing the use of Steps to Success and gamification. - Where pupils attended interventions, these were timetabled so that the pupils didn't miss quality first teaching in core subjects and also, were timetabled to ensure that all pupils got access to the wider curriculum.
+The interventions are short and focussed. - School offered a number of enrichment opportunities, such as trips, workshops, After-School Clubs, Breakfast Club and Walking Bus, which have impacted the attendance of pupils and also, built upon the children's cultural capital.
+Children have visited places such as Harry Potter World, Pioneer Centre (residential), Wolverhampton Art Gallery, Places of Worship within the Local Area etc. - School utilised a wide range of strategies to support effective attendance and has a good relationship with the LA Attendance Officer. - Attendance, as at the end of the academic year, was 94.7% overall, which is above National Average. - Attendance remains a Key Issue within the new School Development Plan and will remain a key focus, as historically, attendance levels are at least in line with national, if not above. - Attainment of disadvantaged children showed that good quality teaching and targeted interventions has started to bridge the gap for many of our children.
+Throughout the year, school-led tutoring was provided. - The Deputy Head Teacher delivered specific coaching and mentoring packages to three members of staff to support and develop their practice focusing on quality first teaching for all. - Whitgreave has developed a curriculum that is inclusive and challenging for all so that all children make good progress in all subjects.
 Monitoring evidence demonstrates that teaching is now consistently good with elements of outstanding practice occurring in some classrooms.
-This ensures that all children receive quality first teaching across the curriculum. - In 2023, Year 6 disadvantaged pupils achieved in line with their peers nationally at Age-Related Expectations in Reading, and slightly above in Writing and Maths.
+This ensures that all children receive quality first teaching across the curriculum. - In 2024, Year 6 disadvantaged pupils achieved in line with their peers at Age-Related Expectations in Reading, Writing, SPaG and Maths.
+For the GDS, pupils achieved in line with their peers in Reading.